Rep. Weber to Newsmax: Homan Vital to Restoring Order on Border

-Tom Homan will be essential to helping the United States regain control of the border lost under the Biden administration, Rep. Randy Weber said on Newsmax Saturday.
+Tom Homan will be essential to helping the United States regain control of the border lost under the Biden administration, Rep. Randy Weber told Newsmax on Saturday.

 "The things that are happening on the border would boggle the regular American's imagination," the Texas Republican told Newsmax's "Wake Up America Weekend."